JoinCODED/WS-Dart-M8-Classes/01_classes/06_getters_and_setters.md

 78.74015748031496
 ```

-But there's a nicer way of doing this called a `getter`.
-Which is a computed value instead of a method:
+However, there's a better way of doing that, and it's called a `getter`.
+This is a computed value instead of a method, and it's used to retrieve a particular class filed and save it in a variable:

 ```dart
 class Person{